-Because of this decision, jails and prisons can now strip search new inmates upon arrival at the facility as long as the search is related to the facility's need to maintain safety and order.
-It is also possible for an individual to go through a strip search after an arrest even if the arrest warrant was issued in error, as was the case for the plaintiff in Florence.
+Because of this decision, jails and prisons can strip search new inmates upon their arrival at the facility.
+The strip search is valid as long as the search is related to the facility's need to maintain safety and order.
+Therefore, the type of criminal offense does not matter.
+An individual may go through a strip search after an arrest, even if the arrest warrant was issued in error.
+That was the case for the plaintiff in Florence.

 Reasonableness of Strip Searches After an Arrest

 A search incident to arrest does not require a warrant or probable cause.
 However, a strip search incident to arrest might be an unreasonable violation of a person's right to privacy.
 The Supreme Court addressed this issue in Bell v.
 Wolfish (1979).
 The case involved pretrial detainees' challenge to a New York detention facility's strip search policy.
 The policy required every inmate “to expose their body cavities for visual inspection" whenever they made contact with someone from outside the facility.

 In Bell, the Supreme Court balanced the interests of facility safety versus inmate privacy.
 The Court focused on the reasonableness of the searches.
 The Court discussed the reasonableness of inmate strip and body cavity searches.
 Specifically, the Court said: